Preserved Lemons

 Repeat the process, putting a teaspoon of salt inside the second lemon, and then squish it down hard on top of the first lemon.

 You got it – add another teaspoon of salt on top of the second lemon, and repeat the process for the third and final lemon.
 Add a teaspoon of salt on the very top.
-The jar should be halfway full of lemon juice from having compressed the lemons.
+The jar should be at least halfway full of lemon juice from having compressed the lemons.
 If needed, squeeze some extra lemon juice into the jar to bring it to the halfway point.
 And don’t waste that lemon – cut it up and stuff it into the jar.
 Now pour some water that’s been boiled and cooled (sterile) into the jar to fill it up the rest of the way.
 Repeat this process for however many jars you wish to make.

 After you add the water, screw on the lid and let the jar sit at room temperature for 3 days, giving it a shake and turn it upside-down/right-side up a few times a day.
 After 3 days place the jar in the refrigerator and let it sit for at least 3 weeks before using.
 Keep the jar in the refrigerator.
 Whatever dish you use them in, discard the pulp (it’s the peel that is used) and thoroughly wash the peel to remove excess salt.

-*taste bud choir breaks out into a stirring rendition of the “Hallelujah Chorus”*
+That’s it!
+Your preserved lemons are ready! *Taste bud choir breaks out into a stirring rendition of the “Hallelujah Chorus”*

-How To Make Preserved Lemons
+Preserved Lemons

 Ingredients